About FIA Region I

 Thirdly, to engage in new campaign activities together with Automobile Clubs throughout the region, such as the FIA Action for Road Safety campaign.

-The FIA Region I office is made up of three bodies:
+The FIA Region I office is made up of the following bodies:

-The work of the European Bureau, guided by the Clubs, consists of monitoring the work of the EU institutions, developing common platforms for the work of the Clubs, and ensuring that our message is heard in Brussels and Strasbourg.
-Additionally, we also engage in a number of programmes and projects, such as EuroTest, which further the interests and goals of our members.
+The work of the Eurocouncil, guided by the Clubs, consists of monitoring the work of the EU institutions, developing common platforms for the work of the Clubs, and ensuring that our message is heard in Brussels and Strasbourg.
+Additionally, we also engage in a number of programmes and projects, which further the interests and goals of our members.
+Click here to learn more about our projects and campaigns.

 African Council of Touring and Automobile Clubs (ACTA)